 APA Corporation announces $950m sale of Permian Basin assets, sends stock tumbling

-APA Corporation has entered into a definitive agreement to sell its non-core properties in the Permian Basin for $950 million to an undisclosed buyer, a move aimed at reducing the company’s debt load.
-The sale includes assets in the Central Basin Platform, Texas and New Mexico Shelf, and Northwest Shelf, currently producing around 21,000 barrels of oil equivalent per day, with 57% of that being oil.
+APA Corporation has entered into a definitive agreement to sell its non-core properties in the for $950 million to an undisclosed buyer, a move aimed at reducing the company’s debt load.
+The sale includes assets in the Central Basin Platform, and New Mexico Shelf, and Northwest Shelf, currently producing around 21,000 barrels of oil equivalent per day, with 57% of that being oil.
 The deal, effective from July 1, 2024, is expected to close by the fourth quarter of 2024.

 The transaction is part of APA Corporation’s strategy to streamline its U.S. portfolio and focus on its core assets in the Midland and Delaware Basins.
-John J. Christmann IV, CEO of APA Corporation, emphasized that these moves, including the recent acquisition of Callon Petroleum, have allowed APA to increase its onshore U.S. production by approximately 66,000 barrels of oil equivalent per day in 2024, with no material change in net debt levels compared to the end of 2023.
+John J. Christmann IV, CEO of APA Corporation, emphasized that these moves, including the recent of Callon Petroleum, have allowed APA to increase its onshore U.S. production by approximately 66,000 barrels of oil equivalent per day in 2024, with no material change in net debt levels compared to the end of 2023.

 Stock Market Takes a Hit Amid Uncertainty